Pharmacy/Social and Administrative Sciences (RXSA)

 RXSA 600.
 Philippines Medical Mission Preparation.
 1 Unit.

-Emphasizes preparation activities designed to orient student team members to the cultural, professional, and clinical experiences that may be encountered in the Philippines.
-Includes a survey of the geographical, cultural, and epidemiological history of the Batangas people, as well as a review and preparation of medications that will be dispensed during the mission.
-Prepares student pharmacists to describe the pharmacist's scope of practice in the medical mission, as well as provide competent pharmacy care to the local population.
+Orientation to cultural, professional, and clinical experiences in the Philippines.
+Surveys geographical, cultural, and epidemiological history of the Batangas people.
+Reviews preparation of medications to be dispensed during the mission.
+Describes the pharmacist's scope of practice in the medical mission and provision of competent pharmacy care.
 Develops and implements mission responsibilities, tasks, and itineraries.

 RXSA 618.
 Writing for Publication.
 3 Units.